2005 Evansville tornado: Aftermath

 On August 12, 2006, a granite monument memorial was built at Eastbrook Mobile Home Park, along with a new playground dedicated to the children lost in the tornado.
 It was part of a campaign launched by two parents that lost children in the tornado.
 In addition, Rep. Phil Hoy introduced a bill called "CJ's law" which mandates that manufacturers of mobile homes install an operating weather radio with a separate power outlet in order to alert residents.
 It was named after victim C.J.
 Martin, who was two years old.
 Vanderburgh County also passed legislation toughening safety standards for their 3,100 mobile homes, requiring them to be more securely anchored with additional straps and braces.

 Ellis Park was rebuilt and reopened on June 1, 2006, for training.
 The first races at the rebuilt facility were held on July 19, 2006.

-"Habitat for Humanity" Evansville Chapter launched construction of "Operation Home Again," the New Haven Subdivision, which are new homes dedicated to the survivors of the tornado at Green River Road and Fickas Road.
-The subdivision has 55 homes and playground/park.
+The Evansville Chapter of Habitat for Humanity launched construction of "Operation Home Again," the New Haven Subdivision, which are new homes dedicated to the survivors of the tornado at Green River Road and Fickas Road.
+The subdivision has 55 homes and a playground/park.
 There are four streets in the subdivision – Inspiration Street, Healing Street, Promise Street, and Belief Street.